Are they narcissists dangerous?

 People only exist in a narcissists eyes to meet their demands and fill their needs.

-If a narcissist feels they have nothing left to lose, with the lack of empathy, their inner anger, hatred and rage, lack of morals, their entitlement, their envy, they seek to destroy.
+If a narcissist feels they have nothing left to lose, with the lack of empathy, their inner anger, hatred and rage, lack of morals, entitlement, and envy, they seek to destroy.

 If you’re still in a relationship with a narcissist, get out safely and never tell them in person as you don’t honestly know how they will react.